P-MCC/mouco/README.md

 ## How to run?

-After you navigated to the **mouco** directory enter the following command:
+After you navigated to the **mouco** directory enter the following commands:

 ```
 py -m pip install -r requirements.txt